 This vehicle may have a Tire Pressure Monitor System (TPMS).
 The TPMS is designed to warn the driver when a low tire pressure condition exists.
-TPMS sensors are mounted onto each tire and wheel assembly, excluding the spare tire and wheel assembly.
+TPMS sensors are mounted onto each tire and wheel assembly.
 The TPMS sensors monitor the air pressure in the vehicle's tires and transmits the tire pressure readings to a receiver located in the vehicle.

 When a low tire pressure condition is detected, the TPMS turns on the low tire pressure warning light located on the instrument panel cluster.
 At the same time a message to check the pressure in a specific tire appears on the Driver Information Center (DIC) display.
 The low tire pressure warning light and the DIC warning message come on at each ignition cycle until the tires are inflated to the correct inflation pressure.
 Using the DIC, tire pressure levels can be viewed by the driver.
-For additional information and details about the DIC operation and displays see DIC Operation and Displays on page 3-43 and DIC Warnings and Messages on page 3-45.
+For additional information and details about the DIC operation and displays see DIC Operation and Displays on page 4-38 and DIC Warnings and Messages on page 4-41.